 1766-1899, I found many Dobie and Dobbie records as well as the Meikle-Lovell marriage of my great-great

 grandparents.
-Click on the "English" link to see the English language version, but on using the website on May 30, 2020,
+Click on the "English" link which is supposed to show the English language version, but on using the website on May 30, 2020,

 - Only the collection of photographs can be searched by

 surname, and only one Dobbie record was found, however there is a wealth of Meikle, Lovell and

 Greenshields photos, all connected to the Dobie family (at least to mine).